CMPablos/wikimedia-pageviews-analysis/README.md

 Manages the hourly job that downloads data from Wikimedia into a GCS bucket, then triggers DBT to load data into BigQuery.

 ### Data Build Tool (DBT):
-Handles SQL-based data transformations and modeling in BigQuery, turning the data loaded into the GCS bucket into analysis-ready tables in BigQuery.
+Handles SQL-based data transformations and modeling, turning the data loaded into the GCS bucket into analysis-ready tables in BigQuery.

 ### Postgres:
 Runs in a container alongside Kestra for metadata.